This site is a resource for those interested in playing or writing Interactive Fiction.

-Thanks in large part to some very clever open source programmers, the Z-Machine architecture lives on with interpreters and source code available on just about every platform known to man and possibly several others.
+Thanks in large part to some very clever open source programmers, the Z-Machine architecture lives on with Frotz interpreters and source code available on just about every platform known to man and possibly several others.
 Programming tools like Inform 7 and TADS 3 have inspired a new generation to take up the gauntlet and create new works of Interactive Fiction that rival the best of Infocom.

 This site provides resources for those who remember fondly the golden age of Interactive Fiction and want to help bring it forward into the modern era.
-You can use the links below to learn more about Interactive Fiction and even play games online from your browser at iFiction.
+You can use the links below to learn more about Interactive Fiction and even play some games online from your browser at iFiction.

 --Yours truly, Johnny Dollar.

 - Wikipedia: Colossal Cave, Infocom, Zork, Interactive Fiction

 - Infocom Gallery: Main Site, Grey Box Releases

 - iFiction: Online Infocom Games, Scott Adams Games, Adventure